mcortes-lopez/IntronArtifacts/README.md

 Isoform annotation
 ======================

-The identification of isoforms from long read data is made following the [ONT pipeline based on stringtie and other tools](https://github.com/nanoporetech/pipeline-nanopore-ref-isoforms)
+The identification of isoforms from long read data is made following the [ONT pipeline based on StringTie and other tools](https://github.com/nanoporetech/pipeline-nanopore-ref-isoforms)

 cDNA and directRNA reads are processed independently and using the default parameters of the pipeline.